 Restoration contractors specialize in working with insurance companies to conduct a damage assessment, create a scope agreement and estimation, and negotiate with insurance companies.
 A scope agreement includes what items have been deemed as necessary to cover by insurance.

 Restoration contractors do possess a general contractor’s license, but they have the added responsibility of acting as a mediator between the homeowner and the insurance company.
-To be clear, most restoration contractors’ profits come from the insurance companies, as restoration contractors dictate what damage has been done for the estimation of a scope agreement.
+To be clear, most restoration contractors’ profits come from insurance companies, as restoration contractors dictate what damage has been done for the estimation of a scope agreement.
 Homeowners pay the deductible, and the insurance company pays for the rest.
 A general contractor will have to be paid out of pocket, but a restoration contractor will be covered by insurance.

-What is Contents Restoration?
+What is Content Restoration?

 After a disaster, like a fire or a flood, most would assume personal property inside the affected building is lost.
-However, valuable personal possessions can be saved by contents restoration services.
+However, valuable personal possessions can be saved by content restoration services.
 Through the skills of a content restoration expert and state-of-art cleaning machinery, many items at first considered lost may be restored.

 This isn’t a guarantee that all items will be salvageable, but many items could be restored close to their original condition.
 A content cleaning specialist can restore photos and artwork, furniture and upholstery, electronics, toys, and even clothing back to their original condition.